“GROUT” is defined by the Concise Oxford Dictionary as “a thin fluid mortar for filling

 - fill the space between the concrete foundations and process vessels, tanks and exchangers in industrial plants.

-- And, finally, grout is used to fill the space between the concrete foundation and the equipment base or mounting flange of ROTATING MACHINERY.
+- And, finally, grout is used to fill the space between the concrete foundation and the equipment base or mounting flange of ROTATING and RECIPROCATING MACHINERY.

 The Alphatec Engineering Group of Companies was established in 1977.
 It started as an association between two individuals interested in solving machine foundation problems.
 More than 40 years have passed and we continue to grow, providing services throughout the world ...More about us »